LavaMelon/LavaMelon/README.md

-- 👋 Hi, I’m @LavaMelon
+- Hi, I’m @LavaMelon
-- 👀 I’m interested in science.
+- I’m interested in science.
-- 🌱 I’m currently learning.
+- I’m currently learning.
-- 📫 How to reach me?
+- How to reach me?
 Just send me message on gmail (lava.mlemlon@gmail.com).
-- I'm from Poland, so sorry for bad mistakes.
+- I'm from Poland, so sorry for any spelling mistakes.
 - I have discord account.
 (ID: 530025908057276417), currently my nick is Lava_Melon#9972